bmp-dot/nutanixapibootcamp/api_launch_calm_bp/api_launch_calm_bp.rst

 Exercise: Lanch Calm Blueprint
 +++++++++++++++++++++++++++++++++++++++++++

 #.
 Obtain the UUID of the Blueprint.
-A quick way to do this is to copy the UUID from the Calm UI.

 #.
 Click the dropdown and select POST